-(f) The results of all sampling tests shall be returned by the lab to the Producer and the HCO and the testing agent.
-The USDA Lab Report shall contain the items required by Section 30-8-8 of this Plan.
+(f) The results of all sampling tests shall be provided to the Producer, the HCO and the testing agent.

 (g) A Licensed Producer, who believes that the original lab results were in error, may request a retesting of the original sample.
 Such retesting shall be arranged by the HCO as soon as possible and conducted in compliance with the same methods and standards this Plan made applicable to the original sampling and test.
 Retesting shall be at the expense of the Licensed Producer and shall be performed in the same way and to the same standards as the original sampling and testing.
 However, at the request of the Producer, a different DEA-certified laboratory may be used.
 The results of the retesting shall be sent to the Producer, the HCO, and the testing agent.